Fruit Cream is All time Favourite… All age Favourite…

-Take care that you have variety of fruits with as much colours as possible….red( berries, plums,pomegranate), green(kiwi, grapes), yellow(mango,papaya), black(grapes).
+Take care that you have a variety of fruits with as many colours as possible….red( berries, plums, pomegranate), green(kiwi, grapes), yellow(mango, papaya), black(grapes).

 The more colourful your fruit cream is, the more tempting it will be.

-Secondly, how you dice/chop fruits also determines the texture of fruit cream.
+Secondly, how you dice/chop fruits also determine the texture of fruit cream.

-Always dice/chop fruits in very small pieces.
+Always dice/chop fruits into very small pieces.
 Even grapes should be cut into 3-4 pieces.